In 2019, the urbanized area added the following off-street trail infrastructure:

-Since 2015, construction of 6.7 miles of the Kickapoo Rail Trail from Urbana to St. Joseph in 2017 made the most substantial increase in trail facilities.
-In 2015 and 2016, the urbanized area had 70.6 and 70.8 miles of trails.
-During 2018, there were 4.0 miles of new trail infrastructure built, for a total of 81.3 miles of trails.
+Since 2015, the construction of 6.7 miles of the Kickapoo Rail Trail from Urbana to St. Joseph in 2017 made the most substantial increase in trail facilities.
+During 2019, there were 2.0 miles of new trail infrastructure built, for a total of 83.3 miles of trails.
 The table below shows the total mileage of trail infrastructure by year.

 Miles of Trail Infrastructure

 There were 80 unique recommendations (totaling 54.9 miles of trails) proposed in the Champaign Trails Plan (2011) and the Champaign County Greenways and Trails Plan (2014) as high priority or short-term projects in the metropolitan planning area.
 The Urbana Trails Master Plan (UTMP), approved in 2016, added another 9 unique high-priority or short-term projects.

 |Year||Miles of new trail infrastructure||Miles of new trails that are high-priority projects in plans||Percentage of completed plan recommendations|